up1/kong/spec/readme.md

 To prevent the test helpers from cleaning the Kong working directory, the variable `KONG_TEST_DONT_CLEAN` can be set.
 This comes in handy when inspecting then logs after the tests completed.

+When testing with Redis, the environment variable `KONG_SPEC_REDIS_HOST` can be used to specify where the Redis server can be found.
+If not specified it will default to `127.0.0.1`.
+This setting is available to tests via `helpers.redis_host`.